Total Site Views: 169810

 About Me

-After completing my first Master’s, I joined the Department of Development Studies at Daffodil International University (DIU), one of Bangladesh’s leading institutions, as a tenure-track Lecturer.
-Prior to this faculty role, I worked as a researcher and data analyst at several research organizations, including BRAC James P. Grant School of Public Health (BRAC JPGSPH), the Centre for Advanced Research in Social Sciences (CARS), and BetterStories.
+Before joining USM, I held a tenure-track lectureship in Development Studies at Daffodil International University and worked as a researcher and data analyst at several organizations, including BRAC James P. Grant School of Public Health (BRAC JPGSPH), the Centre for Advanced Research in Social Sciences (CARS), and BetterStories.

-My research has been published in several reputable peer-reviewed journals, such as BMC Public Health (Springer Nature), International Journal of Community Well-Being (Springer Nature), SN Social Sciences (Springer Nature), Society and Culture in South Asia (SAGE), Small Wars & Insurgencies (Taylor & Francis), and Heliyon (Elsevier).
-Additionally, I have contributed book chapters to the Handbook of Migration, International Relations and Security in Asia (Springer Nature).
+My research has been published in peer-reviewed journals such as BMC Public Health (Springer Nature), International Journal of Community Well-Being, SN Social Sciences, Society and Culture in South Asia (SAGE), Heliyon (Elsevier), and Small Wars & Insurgencies (Taylor & Francis).
+I have also contributed book chapters to the Handbook of Migration, International Relations and Security in Asia (Springer Nature) and Soft Power and Diplomatic Strategies in Asia and the Middle East (IGI Global), and regularly write for platforms including The Diplomat, The Geopolitics, and New Age.